WiemFd/Ansible_Orchestration/README.md

 ```
 docker network ls
 ```
-### 6. Execute the playbook ssh-keygen-copy.yml and enter the SSH password:
+### 6. Execute the playbook SSH_Keygen_Copy.yml and enter the SSH password:

-After creating an inventory file to define the remote nodes, it's important to generate an SSH key pair and copy the public key to the nodes.
+After creating an inventory file to define the remote nodes, it's important to generate an SSH key pair and copy the public key to remote nodes.
 This allows for passwordless authentication in Ansible.
 The `--ask-pass` option is used to enter the password only during the initial setup. <br>
 The SSH password is set in the Dockerfile "access_ssh".
 ```
 cd ansible && ansible-playbook PLAYBOOKs/SSH_Keygen_Copy.yml -i inventory.ini --ask-pass